gmetais/sw-remove-cookies/README.md

 The goal of this service worker is to optimize load time on same-origin assets.
 You can slightly modify so it removes cookies on other origins.
 Just remember that removing cookies on a tracker makes it useless, so you'd rather completly remove it from the page!

+## HTTP/2 and hpack

+Hpack is the compression technology used in HTTP/2.
+In theory hpack is able to "diff" the headers, and prevent sending the same header in subsequent requests.
+Results should be similar to this service worker, so you might not need it if you're on HTTP2.

 ## Author

 Gaël Métais.
 I'm a webperf freelance.
 Follow me on Twitter [@gaelmetais](https://twitter.com/gaelmetais), I tweet mostly about Web Performances.